crownstone/bluenet/README.md

 Note, that if you want to use meshing you will need the `S110` version!
 This can be found in the `s110` tag (see also above).

 You will have to set some fields such that the bootloader is loaded rather than the application directly.
+If you use the `J-Link` this is the sequence of commands you will need:

     ./softdevice.sh all
     ./writebyte.sh 0x10001014 0x00034000